Nested Loops

 where lower(this_.last_name) like ?

 This method produces straight SQL without unintended clauses.
-But note that Hibernate uses lower() for case insensitive queries—an important detail for function based indexing.
+Note that Hibernate uses lower() for case-insensitive queries—an important detail for function-based indexing.

 Perl